 ella's made friends.

-bennett's found bugs.and dirt.
+bennett's found bugs.and dirt.and mason?

 well, he's just doing his thing...